What Is the IRS Failure-to-Pay Penalty? How to Avoid or Abate

 First-Time Penalty Abatement

-If you’ve never faced a tax penalty and have a good tax compliance history, you can likely qualify for a first-time penalty abatement.
+If you haven’t faced a tax penalty lately and have a good tax compliance history, you can likely qualify for a first-time penalty abatement.
 Tax compliance is usually defined as filing on time for the past three years without getting any penalties.
+As of the 2026 filing season, the IRS plans to apply first-time relief automatically to qualifying taxpayers, but if you want relief on a return prior to tax year 2025 or if you don’t get automatic abatement, you should contact the agency directly.

 Reasonable Cause